 Failing to Correct Known Discrimination May Land Small Business Owners in Court

-According to Christina Sondermann Capizzi. an age discrimination claim by a retail employee recieved momentum in the 2ndU.S.
+According to Christina Sondermann Capizzi, an age discrimination claim by a retail employee received momentum in the 2ndU.S.
 Court of Appeals.
-Initially heard by a district court, the ruling in the case was overturned in favor of the plaintiff who claimed age-based discrimination.
-Discriminatory acts mentioned in the case included being called ‘Mommy’ on several occasions, given undesirable tasks such as working in the fitting room and being transferred to another store more than 30 miles away because older shoppers frequented that store making it a better fit for her.
-When the plaintiff filed a complaint with the company for being told she was ‘too old’ for a supervisory position, she was promoted to apparel supervisor.
+Initially heard by a district court, the ruling in the case was overturned in favor of the plaintiff, who claimed age-based discrimination.
+Discriminatory acts mentioned in the case included being called ‘Mommy’ on several occasions, being given undesirable tasks such as working in the fitting room and being transferred to another store more than 30 miles away because older shoppers frequented that store, making it a better fit for her.
+In addition, when the plaintiff filed a complaint with the company for being told she was ‘too old for a supervisory position, she was promoted to apparel supervisor.
 The plaintiff also claimed she was given no management training and was criticized for the pace of her work.

-The company countered the plaintiff’s lawsuit which was based on the Age Discrimination in Employment Act(ADEA), stating that the former employee left and never returned to work after receiving a written warning for violating a company policy regarding shoplifters.
-More specifically, the plaintiff reportedly spotted a suspicious shopper and immediately called the police about the activity rather than following policy.
+Based on the Age Discrimination in Employment Act(ADEA), the company countered the plaintiff's lawsuit, stating that the former employee left and never returned to work after receiving a written warning for violating a company policy regarding shoplifters.
+More specifically, the plaintiff reportedly spotted a suspicious shopper and immediately called the police about the activity rather than following the procedure.

 Why this Case Matters:

-According to law, prior discriminatory acts may be considered as background evidence to a discrimination claim or part of ongoing retaliation against an employee whether or not that employee has formerly filed a claim of discrimination with the company.
+According to law, prior discriminatory acts may be considered as background evidence to a discrimination claim or part of ongoing retaliation against an employee, whether or not that employee has formally filed a lawsuit of discrimination with the company.
 Courts will hold employers accountable for failing to correct or prevent actions that violate the law under ADEA.
-Under the EEOC acts of age discrimination are reviewed throughout the hiring process and includes job assignments, promotions, and other conditions of employment.
+Under the EEOC, acts of age discrimination are reviewed throughout the hiring process and include job assignments, promotions, and other conditions of employment.